 The rules around Lifetime ISAs (LISA) are a little more complicated than the other types of ISA, so understanding the rules and potential penalties is important for anyone weighing up whether a pension or LISA is better for them.

 You’re able to open a LISA if you’re aged 18 to 39 and resident in the UK or a crown servant.
-Any contributions you make to your LISA, up to the annual allowance of £4,000, will benefit from a 25% government bonus, which is paid monthly.
+Any contributions you make to your LISA, up to the annual allowance of £4,000, will benefit from a 25% government bonus, which is paid when you contribute.
 Your contributions and the government bonus both earn tax-free interest, if you’ve opened a cash LISA, or tax-free returns, if you’ve opened a stocks and shares LISA.
 You can continue paying into a LISA until your 50th birthday.

 You can access the money in your Lifetime ISA to buy your first home worth less than £450,000 or less, once you’re 60, or if you’re terminally ill.
 If you need to use it for something else, you’ll have to pay a government withdrawal charge.
 The withdrawal charge is usually 25%, which means you will get back less than you put in – but it has been temporarily reduced from to 20% for withdrawals from 6 March 2020 till 5 April 2021 due to coronavirus.